harringtonah/harringtonah/README.md

 #### Things I care about and think about often:
 - Preserving voucher specimens from ecological studies.
 - Generating barcode sequence data from expertly-identified fungal specimens.
-- Improving reference databases and being cautious when using barcode sequence data alone to identify or classify fungal sequences.
+- Improving reference databases, and being cautious when using barcode sequence data alone to identify or classify fungal sequences.
 - Investing in and valuing traditional taxonomic approaches.
 - Being overwhelmed by the scale of unknown diversity in the Fungi.